pathcl/awesome-go/README.md

 * [certificates](https://github.com/mvmaasakkers/certificates) - An opinionated tool for generating tls certificates.
 * [firewalld-rest](https://github.com/prashantgupta24/firewalld-rest) - A rest application to dynamically update firewalld rules on a linux server.
 * [go-generate-password](https://github.com/m1/go-generate-password) - Password generator that can be used on the cli or as a library.
+* [go-password](https://github.com/sethvargo/go-password) - This library implements generation of random passwords with provided requirements as described by AgileBits 1Password in pure Golang.
+The algorithm is commonly used when generating website passwords.
 * [go-yara](https://github.com/hillu/go-yara) - Go Bindings for [YARA](https://github.com/plusvic/yara), the "pattern matching swiss knife for malware researchers (and everyone else)".
 * [goArgonPass](https://github.com/dwin/goArgonPass) - Argon2 password hash and verification designed to be compatible with existing Python and PHP implementations.
 * [goSecretBoxPassword](https://github.com/dwin/goSecretBoxPassword) - A probably paranoid package for securely hashing and encrypting passwords.